-- 5. The revision application has been filed with a delay of 36 days.
-The reason attributed for this delay is the prevalent pandemic conditions.
-Delay is condoned. - The Government has carefully examined the case.
+6. The Government has carefully examined the case.
 Gold chains were not declared by the Applicant, in violation of Section 77 of the Customs Act, 1962.
-In his statement tendered under Section 108 of Customs Act, 1962, the Applicant admitted that he was not the owner of the gold chains and some unknown person in Dhaka had given him these chains to be delivered to some receiver who would be calling him on arrival.
-Later, the Applicant, however, contended that the chains belonged to him and requested for release on payment of duty/fine/penalty.
-The Government observes that a statement made, at the time of occurrence of the incident is more reliable than a statement made later on.
-Further, there is an absolute about turn in the later contention.
-Thus, the subsequent statement/letter is found untenable as this appears to be an afterthought.
-The contention regarding the purity of gold also appears to be an afterthought as this aspect ought to have been taken up during investigation itself. - 7.
-Section 123 of Customs Act 1962 reads as follows: "123.
+In his statement tendered under Section 108 of Customs Act, 1962, the Applicant admitted that he was not the owner of the gold chains and some unknown person in Dhaka had given him these chains to be delivered to some receiver and would be getting Rs.
+2500/for this.
+Later, the Applicant, in his second statement, contended that the chains belonged to him and he had lied earlier.
+The Government does not consider this about turn tenable.
+A statement in immediate proximity of the incident is more reliable than a statement made after a long gap, which could be an afterthought.

+7. Section 123 of Customs Act 1962 reads as follows: \$\\\123.
 Burden of proof in certain cases.

-- (1) Where any goods to which this section applies are seized under this Act in the reasonable belief that they are smuggled goods, the burden of proving that they are not smuggled goods shall be- - (a) in a case where such seizure is made from the possession of any person,- - (i) on the person from whose possession the goods were seized; and - (ii) if any person, other than the person from whose possession the goods were seized, claims to be the owner thereof, also on such other person; - (b) in any other case, on the person, if any, who claims to be the owner of the goods so seized. - (2) This section shall apply to gold and manufactures thereof watches, and any other class of goods which the Central Government may by notification in the Official Gazette, specify."
+(1) Where any goods to which this section applies are seized under this Act in the reasonable belief that they are smuggled goods, the burden of proving that they are not smuggled goods shall be-

+(a) in a case where such seizure is made from the possession of any person,-

+(i) on the person from whose possession the goods were seized; and

+(ii) if any person, other than the person from whose possession the goods were seized, claims to be the owner thereof, also on such other person;

+(b) in any other case, on the person, if any, who claims to be the owner of the goods so seized.

+(2) This section shall apply to gold and manufactures thereof watches, and any other class of goods which the Central Government may by notification in the Official Gazette, specify."

 Hence, in respect of the gold and manufactures thereof, the burden of proof that such goods are not smuggled is on the person, from whom goods are recovered.
 In the present case, the gold chains were not declared by the Applicant to the customs officers, as required under Section 77 of Customs Act, 1962.
-He admitted that he had intentionally not declared the gold items to avoid customs duty.
-No documents evidencing licit possession of gold chains have also been placed on record.
-The Applicant, thus, failed to discharge the burden placed on him, in terms of Section 123, ibid.
+He admitted that he had intentionally not declared the gold items to evade customs duty.
+The Applicant has, thus, failed to discharge the burden placed on him, in terms of Section 123, ibid.